 Cierre 2 (0:08-0:09).
 Everything with thumb and index.
 The rhythmic counterpoint at the end also appears in cierre 5.

 Cierre 3 (0:13-0:14).
-In the audio file, which was recorded several years ago, I end on the fifth string.
-Now I prefer to end this cierre and others with an entire chord played with the thumb (like Paco Cepero).
+In the audio file, which was recorded many years ago, I end on the fifth string.
+Now I prefer to end this cierre and others with a full chord played with the thumb (like Paco Cepero).

 Cierre 4 (0:18-0:20).
 Everything with the thumb.